Monotone Symplectic Six-Manifolds that admit a Hamiltonian GKM Action are diffeomorphic to Smooth Fano Threefolds

-\textbf{Acknowledgments.} The first author would like to thank Silvia Sabatini for drawing her attention to the question of in which content smooth Fano threefolds and monotone symplectic six-manifolds with a Hamiltonian GKM action are different.
+\textbf{Acknowledgments.} The first author would like to thank Silvia Sabatini for drawing her attention to the question of in which content smooth Fano varieties and monotone symplectic manifolds with a Hamiltonian GKM action are different.
+We thank Leopold Zoller and Nikolas Wardenski for clarifying remarks.
+The first author began working on this project during her Ph.D. studies, which were supported by the SFB-TRR 191 grant Symplectic Structures in Geometry, Algebra and Dynamics funded by the German Research Foundation.
 The second author is supported by the Israel Science Foundation, grant no. 570/20.

 \begin{section}{Preliminaries on Equivariant Cohomology and Hamiltonian GKM Spaces}

 \begin{subsection}{Equivariant Cohomology}

 Let $M$ be a topological space endowed with a continuous action of a torus $T=(S^1)^d$.
 In the Borel model, the $T$-equivariant cohomology of $M$ is defined as follows.
 Let $ET$ be a contractible space on which $T$ acts freely and let $BT=ET/T$ be the classifying space of $T$.
 The diagonal action of \(T\) on \(M\times ET\) is free. \(M \times_{T} ET\) denotes the orbit space.
 The \(T\)-equivariant cohomology ring of \(M\) is